 The function should print nodes at k distance from root.
 Nodes should be printed from left to right.
 If their is no node at distance k you don't need to print anything.

 1 <= T <= 30

-1 <= Number of nodes<= 100
+1 <= Number of edges<= 1000

-1 <= Data of a node <= 1000
+1 <= data of node <= 1000

-1 2 R 1 3 L
+1 3 L 1 2 R

-There are two test casess.
-First case represents a tree with 3 nodes, 2 edges and value of k as 0.
+Testcase 1: First case represents a tree with 3 nodes, 2 edges and value of k as 0.
 Here root is 1, left child of 1 is 3 and right child of 1 is 2.

-Note: The Input/Ouput format and Example given above are used for system's internal purpose, and should be used by a user for Expected Output only.
-As it is a function problem, hence a user should not read any input from stdin/console, and should not print anything on stdout/console.
+Note: The Input/Ouput format and Example is given are used for the system's internal purpose, and should be used by a user for Expected Output only.
+As it is a function problem, hence a user should not read any input from the stdin/console.
 The task is to complete the function specified, and not to write the full code.